AngularBootCamp/todo-list-tutorial/remove_item.md

 }
 ```

-This function calls the `destroy()` method we already created in `todo-list-storage.service.ts` earlier.
+This method calls the `destroy()` method we already created in `todo-list-storage.service.ts` earlier.